 In case you like shopping a cheap fake brands, have a spare space in your luggage!
 They can sometimes look quite realistic.
 Suria KLCC shopping mall is located right next to the Petronas Twin Towers.

 Don’t miss out a beautiful colourful fountain!

 The area is full of shopping malls, markets, street food and rich nightlife.
 For all shopaholics.

-When I was walking there, I wanted to talk to one of the monkeys as I like animals.
+Batu Caves are surrounded by monkeys!
+Be careful of them as they might attack you.
+When I was walking there, I wanted to talk to one of the monkeys because I like animals.
 She obviously didn’t like it and almost tried to jump on me!

 From that experience I am rather careful with the monkeys.

 Tip!
 Before you head up to the stairs, you have to cover your legs if you are wearing shorts.
 So take your own scarf or rent one there.